Published Papers

 Asset prices encode costs of risk concentration, through the friction in capital mobility during crises.
 In models of slow-moving capital, such frictions must be enormous to match risk premia levels and variability.
 In many cases, features that raise risk premia levels reduce their variability, and vice versa.

-"Human Capital in a Time of Low Real Rates" with Jung Sakong [Draft]
+"Human Capital in a Time of Low Real Rates" with Jung Sakong [Draft] [Fuqua Insights Summary]

 Low interest rates can cause higher labor income inequality, lower intergenerational mobility, and the emergence of the working rich.
 The mechanism is human capital "tilting": in response to low rates, rich households increase investments into their children's human capital, moreso than poor households.